ChpcTraining/css2024_notes/week1/day3_2025/readme.md

 ```

-3. Building a Researcher Profile Page
+# Building a Researcher Profile Page

 Now, let’s build something practical—a Researcher Profile Page.
 This app will showcase a researcher’s details, including their name, field of study, publications, and an interactive section for exploring their work.

+Create a new file called app_profile.py and copy the following code:

 Here’s the full code, and I’ll walk you through it step by step: